 - While the eggplant is roasting begin cutting 1 cup of celery into smallish pieces like shown.

-- Toast a 1/4 cup of pignoli (pine) nuts in a separate pan over medium-low heat for 5 minutes or so.
+- Toast a ¼ cup of pignoli (pine) nuts in a separate pan over medium-low heat for 5 minutes or so.
 Be careful, they burn easily.
-When finished toasting remove the nuts and set aside.
+When finished toasting, remove the nuts and set them aside.

 - Add in the eggplant and pine nuts and cook for 3 more minutes to ensure the caponata is well mixed.
 Be careful while mixing in the eggplant to avoid mashing it too much.
 A gentle stir with a wooden spoon is all that's required.

 - Finally, add a ¼ cup of chopped fresh parsley, give it one more stir, and a taste test.
 Adjust salt, pepper, and sugar if necessary.
 If satisfied, let it cool, then place it in a container and refrigerate.

 The flavors will meld together and it will be better the next day.
 Of course, it can be eaten right away too!

 You will see Sicilian caponata sold in the Italian section of your supermarket.